Imitation Learning with Stability and Safety Guarantees: Introduction

-Compared to existing works, our approach makes the following contributions.
-First, to the best of our knowledge, this is the first attempt to ensure stability of IL based on deep neural networks.
-The stability condition from \cite{Yinstabanaly} is nonconvex and thus computationally intractable for NN control synthesis; here we convexify this constraint (using loop transformation) for its efficient enforcement in the learning process.
-Notably, a well-known challenge in IL is the existence of suboptimal demonstrations, which can even come from unstable controllers.
-As demonstrated in the case studies, while the proposed approach can train a policy that imitates the expert demonstrations, it can potentially improve local stability over suboptimal expert policies, thus enhance the robustness of IL.
+Compared to existing works, this letter makes the following contributions.
+First, it presents a safe IL algorithm to synthesize NN controllers, which trades off between IL accuracy and the size of the stability margin of the NN controller.
+To the best of our knowledge, this is the first attempt to ensure stability of IL based on deep NNs.
+Second, the stability condition from \cite{Yinstabanaly} is nonconvex and thus computationally intractable for NN control synthesis; here we convexify this constraint (using loop transformation) for its efficient enforcement in the learning process.
+Third, as demonstrated by the numerical example in Section~\ref{sec:GTM_ex}, while the proposed approach can train a policy that imitates the expert demonstrations, it can potentially improve local stability over suboptimal expert policies, thus enhance the robustness of IL.

+Other related works include approximating explicit model predictive control law using NNs for linear parameter varying plant dynamics \cite{MomoIL}, and LTI plant dynamics \cite{karg2020efficient, SChen2018} to expedite the online evaluation of controllers.
+Compared with these works, the proposed method provides stability guarantees for the learned NN controller.

 The stability and safety issues for learning (especially RL) based control has also been addressed by a Hamilton-Jacobi reachability-based framework in \cite{fisac2018general}, a control barrier function based method in \cite{taylor2020control,lindemann2020learning}, and a convex projection operator based method in \cite{donti2020enforcing}.